Zebra and Quagga Mussels

 - Quagga mussels grow up to 20 mm in size.
 Its shell is rounder in shape than the zebra mussel and does not sit flat.

-- Both these mussels are both fresh water mussels that are both posess tough byssal threads, which our native mussels lack.
+- Both these mussels are both fresh water mussels that both posess tough byssal threads, which our native mussels lack.
 These fibres are strong and sticky, allowing them to attach to rocks and other hard surfaces.

 - Males and females release their eggs and sperm simultaneously into the water, where they become fertilized and develop into microscopic larvae (veligers).